 Ensure that your LMS can prevent security threats.
 Are your servers protected?
 Are encryption protocols in place?
-Are data safety policies developed within the system that protects both the platform and its users?
+Are data safety policies developed within the system that protect both the platform and its users?

-For most universities and organizations, a top priority when exploring learning management systems is its scalability.
-Your educational application software should keep in mind that student enrollment and required courses can fluctuate depending on the success or the needs of the business.
-Incorporating scalability within your LMS design prevents development headaches down the road and stops users from seeking out another tool.
+For most universities and organizations, scalability is a top priority when exploring learning management systems.
+Your educational application software should keep in mind that student enrollment and required courses can fluctuate depending on the business's success or needs.
+Incorporating scalability within your LMS design prevents development headaches and stops users from seeking another tool.

 An LMS can only deliver value if your team maintains proper testing practices before product launch.
-By testing the following types of tests can you ensure soundness within your learning management system:
+Testing the following types of tests can ensure robustness within your learning management system: